 - the information is required for another legal reason provided for under applicable privacy legislation, including in Australia the Privacy Act 1988 (Cth)) or other applicable legislation.

-In respect of current and potential employees, contractors and work experience persons we may collect additional personal information including, but not limited to, personal resumes, third party references, bank details, superannuation details, tax file numbers, certain health information, emergency contact details and other employee or contractor records.
+In respect of current and potential employees, contractors and work experience persons, we may collect additional personal information including, but not limited to, personal resumes, third party references, bank details, superannuation details, tax file numbers, certain health information, emergency contact details and other employee or contractor records.
 We may also conduct criminal checks on individuals who commence employment or have a contracting arrangement with us.
-The results of such checks are held on our employee or contractor files for the duration of your employment or service and after our relationship with you has ceased, as needed.
+The results of such checks are held on our employee or contractor files for the duration of the employment, engagement or service, and after such relationship ceases, as needed.

-How we collect Personal Information will largely depend upon whose information we are collecting.
-We collect Personal Information directly from the individual concerned where reasonably practicable.
-We may also collect Personal Information about you from a variety of other independent sources, including from publicly available sources, recruitment agencies, contractors and business partners.
-Where information is not obtained directly from the individual concerned, we obtain Personal Information in accordance with legal requirements.
-We may collect your Personal Information in a range of circumstances including, without limitation, when you deal with us in the following manner:
+ow we collect personal information will largely depend upon whose information we are collecting.
+We collect personal information directly from the individual concerned whenever reasonably practicable.
+We may also collect personal information about you from a variety of other independent sources, including from publicly available sources, recruitment agencies, contractors and business partners.
+Where information is not obtained directly from the individual concerned, we obtain personal information in accordance with legal requirements.
+We may collect your personal information in a range of circumstances including, without limitation, when you deal with us in the following manner: